The cost of treatment and care for those with cerebral palsy can overwhelm a family, but there are organizations that

 Over the past two years, Ross Feller Casey's status as the leading medical malpractice law firm in Philadelphia and throughout Pennsylvania was solidified by an astonishing record of success.

-The firm, on behalf of its individual clients, recovered more than $370 million in 2014 and 2015 alone, including record-setting medical malpractice settlements and verdicts.
+In that period, the firm, on behalf of its individual clients, recovered more than $400 million, including record-setting medical malpractice settlements and verdicts.